raphaelhoffmann/tutorials/README.md

 ORDER BY random()
 LIMIT 100;
 ```
-Although there's noise in the output, many locations are resolved correctly, for example:
+Although there's some noise in the output, many locations are resolved correctly, for example:

 ```
 London      |      84 | The SES is discussing the idea with the London and New York authorities .